 O'Reilly C & Parish N (2015) Telling migrant stories in museums in Australia: Does the community gallery still have a role to play?.
 Museum Management and Curatorship, 30 (4), pp. 296-313. https://doi.org/10.1080/09647775.2015.1044461

 Parish N (2013) Portraits and Neologisms: Understanding the Visual in Henri Michaux's 'Voyage en Grande Garabagne'.
-In: The Art of the Text: Visuality in Nineteenth- and Twentieth-Century Literary and Other Media.
-Cardiff: University of Wales Press.
+In: Harrow S (ed.)
+The Art of the Text: Visuality in Nineteenth- and Twentieth-Century Literary and Other Media.
+Literature and Literary Criticism: General Criticism and Critical Theory.
+Cardiff.

 Parish N (2012) Poésie et technologie: Les transformations numériques de l’espace poétique contemporain.
 In: Chantiers du poème : Prémisses et pratiques de la création poétique moderne et contemporaine, ed. by Hugues Azérad et al. Modern French Identities, 104.
-Oxford: Peter Lang International Academic Publishers, pp. 213-28.
+Oxford, pp. 213-28.

 Parish N (2007) L'imaginaire oriental: Les formes et les fonctions des caractères chinois dans l'expérimentation des signes d'Henri Michaux.
-In: Texte, image, imaginaire.
+In: Tilleuil J & Watthee-Delmotte M (eds.)
+Texte, image, imaginaire.
 Structures et pouvoirs des imaginaires.
-Paris: L'Harmattan, pp. 227--236.
+Paris, pp. 227-236.

 Parish N (2006) Le corps et le mouvement dans les livres composés de signes d’Henri Michaux.
 In: Henri Michaux: Je vous écris d’un pays lointain, Textyles, 29 (Revue des lettres belges de langue française), ed. by V Jago-Antoine & J Carion.
 Brussels, pp. 44-52.